 What is a compulsory acquisition?

 A compulsory acquisition is the process through which all levels of government can acquire privately owned land for public purposes.
-This may consist of acquiring the entire or part of the property.
+This may consist of acquiring the all or part of the property.
 This process is conducted with mutual negotiation, and in the event that agreement is not reached as to the amount of compensation payable by the ‘acquiring authority’, the property is acquired through a compulsory process.

 Do I get a say in the acquisition of my property?

 Yes, to a certain extent.
 Each landowner has the right for their property to be acquired on just terms, and the right to negotiate.
 This negotiation can continue for a maximum of six months.
 During this period both the landowner and the acquiring authority seek their own independent land valuations, and negotiate on the amount that should be paid.

 What if I do not agree with the amount offered?

 As the landowner, if you do not agree with the amount offered by the acquiring authority, the acquiring authority can compulsorily acquire the land.
 This is done through the following process: